KingsPM/zippy/README.md

 then follow the local installation instructions below.

-### Webservice Install
+### Install
 The current installation routine will download and build the human *GRCh_37* genome index and download the common variantion data from *dbsnp142*.
 If you desire to use your own resources or an alternative reference genome simply put everything into the `./resource` directory and it will be imported to `/var/local/zippy/resources` during the installation process.
 Make sure to modify the configuration file `zippy.json` accordingly.

+To install the development version (uses zippy from mounted NFS volume) run
+> `sudo make install`

+During installation preindexed genomes and annotations in the _resource_ folder are imported into the VM.
+Alternatively you can download b37 genomes, index and annotations with
+> `sudo make resources`

+NB: The default install makes the database/resource directory accessible for all users.

+### Webservice
 The webservice will be exposed to the VM host at address `55.55.55.5`.

-You can install zippy with all needed resource with
-> `sudo make all`

-To install zippy and the flask webservice on apache2/wsgi_mod run
+To install or update the webservice (independent of mounted folders, best for VM distribution)
-> `sudo make install`

-Download b37 genomes and index with
-> `sudo make genome`

-Download variantion data and reference annotation with
-> `sudo make annotation`
+> `sudo make release`

 ## Usage

 ### Webservice
 The application runs on Apache Webserver (WSGI).
-The standard install exposes the service on port 5000.
+The standard install exposes the service on port 80 on the guest and forwards to host machine port 5000.
-In the VM this port is mapped to 80 on the host machine.

 Currently the design process is executed synchronously.
 This can potentially lead to timeouts during the design process if many target regions are requested.
 In this case please run *zippy* from the command line interface.
 This will be changed in a future version.

 ### Command line interface
 Before running zippy from the CLI, make sure to activate the virtual environment first